larryv/JPS/README.txt

 Nina Guo [5] and I wrote this in 2008 as an assignment for 6.005 [6], an undergraduate software construction class at MIT [7].
-The code is largely unchanged from then; I’ve made some cosmetic changes, revised the paltry Javadoc (which is still paltry), and shuffled the package layout.
+The code is largely unchanged from then; I've made some cosmetic changes, revised the paltry Javadoc (which is still paltry), and shuffled the package layout.
 For better or worse, it retains the original architecture.
 Yay, visitor pattern [8]!